 The massive, collegiate, gothic style Sanatorium that you see in the 1926 photo (above) remains standing on Waverly Hill, today.
 It could accommodate at least 400 + patients and be considered one of the most modern and well-equipped facilities at the time.
-Construction of this Sanatorium began in March 1924 and opened for business on October 17, 1926.
+Construction of this Sanatorium began in March 1924 and opened for business on October 20, 1926.
 The facility served as a tuberculosis hospital until 1961 when the discovery of an antibiotic that successfully treated and cured TB rendered the facility obsolete.
 It was closed down and quarantined, then renovated.
 In 1962, the building reopened as a nursing home that eventually became known as Woodhaven Medical Services, a geriatric facility.
 WoodHaven Medical was closed by the state in 1981.

 WORKING TO RESTORE AN HISTORICAL GEM

 Over the next few decades, Waverly Hills would fall into more dark times.
 Vandalized, damaged, nearly condemned.
 Previous property owners had no desire to maintain the luster of the building and did little to stop people from slowly destroying her.
 It is sad that a place that played such a vital role during this period of history and medical discovery was not only over, but now disrespected.
 But in 2001, Waverly Hills Sanatorium was purchased and since then, there have been many changes and improvements to the building and surrounding property.
 The Waverly Hills Historical Society continue to work tirelessly and devote their lives to restoring the historic gem that is Waverly Hills to its once amazing splendor!

 Waverly Hills Historical Society is a 501(c)3 nonprofit organization dedicated to the preservation and restoration of Waverly Hills Sanatorium, the history of its past employees and patients, as well as the education of the public of the history of TB and the effect on the area.
 To learn more about the Historical Society, see the ‘Historical Society’ section under ‘About’.